Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: Results on real data

 Finally, in the mature olfactory sensory neuron stage (mOSN), we expect the final differentiation to functional neurons.
 Five communities are discovered (Figure \ref{fig:hiveplot}), again with very different sizes.
-The largest communities are enriched in broader processes related to chromatin organization and transcription, possibly reflecting the basic changes required for cells to develop into and maintain at the mature stage (Supplementary Table S11).
+The largest communities are enriched in broader processes related to chromatin organization and transcription, possibly reflecting the basic changes required for cells to develop into and maintain at the mature stage (Supplementary Table S12).
 The third largest community is enriched specifically in the TGF-Beta pathway, known to be required for neurogenesis, and to modulate inflammatory responses \citep{Meyers2017}.

 Taken together, these results confirm previously known processes associated with differentiation of HBCs into mature neurons upon injury, with relevant processes highlighted by communities of transcription factors.
 Furthermore, while the community detection results are useful to validate the estimated graphs, they also provide a gateway to more detailed analysis, e.g., investigation of hub genes (e.g., \citet{Chen2018}) or master regulators of development (e.g., \citet{Sikdar2017}), therefore unlocking powerful interpretation of single-cell RNA-seq datasets.
+We give an example of such detailed analysis in the next paragraph, in which we focus on the role of the Trp63 TF in activated HBCs.